- Home

 AI Hallucination Definition

-What Is an AI Hallucination?
+What is an AI Hallucination?

 AI hallucination refers to a scenario where generative AI tools produce erroneous or misleading outputs that appear to be based on factual data but are fabricated.
 The degree of hallucination can vary from minor inaccuracies to the creation of entirely fictitious data that appears authentic.
 The underlying reasons behind AI hallucinations are complex and can be attributed to various factors, including: